Homemade Taco Seasoning

 It’s great in soups, mixed into dips, sprinkled on meat or veggies, mixed into sauces, and of course — on tacos.
 Enjoy!

 This homemade taco seasoning recipe can be made in minutes.
 And it's also preservative-free, gluten-free and easily customizable.
 So much better than storebought taco seasoning mix!
 Stir or whisk all ingredients together until combined.
 Store in an airtight container for up to 6 months.
+You should use 2-3 TBS seasoning per pound of meat.
 If you make this recipe, be sure to snap a photo and hashtag it #gimmesomeoven.
 I'd love to see what you cook!

 Homemade Taco Seasoning